revel/revel.github.io/manual/routing.md

 * you have actions that do the same thing, but operate in different modes
 * you have actions that do the same thing, but operate on different data types

-## Routing:Modules
+## Modules

-Modules which contain routes can be imported into your application in two ways:
+[Modules](modules.html) which contain routes can be imported into your application in two ways:

 First method: Importing routes as-is using the following in the `conf/routes` file: